dyuri/txtpresentations/formdata/formdata.md

   - `multipart/form-data` - multipart data, required for file uploads
   - `text/plain` - for debugging, don't use, security issues

+> Sidenote - MIME
+> MIME: Multipurpose Internet Mail Extensions
+> So mime types were basically invented for e-mails.

 ## With JS

 `FormData` API - serializes form data for `fetch()` or `XMLHttpRequest.send()`